 These are the people who will be working closely with you and your child.

-She completed her Montessori training at the Maria Montessori Institute in London, under the mentorship of AMI Trainers Heidi Philippart and Sara Brady.
-This training has equipped her with the skills to create an environment where children are encouraged to learn at their own pace, develop critical thinking skills, and grow holistically.
+She completed her Montessori 0-3 Diploma at the renowned Maria Montessori Institute (MMI) in London, under the direct mentorship of AMI Trainers Heidi Philippart and Sara Brady.
+This rigorous training ensures her ability to create a genuine prepared environment where children are encouraged to learn at their own pace, develop critical thinking skills, and grow holistically.

 Nido (Nest)